Bread

 • My first sourdough bread: wrong pan, but it turned out well—crispy crust and a coarse, tangy crumb.

-• Getting better: Sourdough French breads in a perforated mold.
+• Getting better: Sourdough French breads in a perforated french bread pan.

-• Kitchen Tips: Tools and things to get, without spending too much.
+• Kitchen Tips: Bakeware, kitchen tools, and things to get, without spending too much.

 Like making your own custom soap, making custom bread is an enjoyable and useful skill.
 Once you get the basic feel for making and developing bread dough, progressing to fancy artisan breads is surprisingly easy.
-After the first rise and punch-down, place it on a sprayed cookie sheet and you can shape it any way you want, top it with egg and/or butter, sprinkle on seeds and/or herbs, let it rise again, then pop it in and bake it.
+After the first rise and punch-down, shape it any way you want, place it in a nonstick bread pan, top it with egg and/or butter, sprinkle on seeds and/or herbs, let it rise again, then pop it in and bake it.
+Or, for a fancy boule, make the second rise in a brotform (aka banneton or proofing basket), then when risen, gently turn it out on to a pre-heated baking stone or better, a nice La Cloche dome baker.

 My goal in writing these articles is to pass along some practical knowledge and give you the confidence to give it a try.
 Of course, you can always just go and buy fancy bread, but you already know it’s too expensive, not all that fresh, and not exactly what you wanted.
 So do a little reading online, maybe watch a few videos, gather your ingredients, and just go ahead and make a great bread!
 Then enjoy it!